maroontress/HtmlBuilder/README.md

 > [See the result in .NET Fiddle](https://dotnetfiddle.net/mi6kIW)

-Note that the `id` and `class` attributes are treated specially as follows:
+Note that you need to handle the `id` and `class` attributes with  the following dedicated methods:

 ```csharp
 var nodeOf = Nodes.NewFactory();